 Insert a line by typing a few characters

 The fastest way to add a horizontal line or rule is to use the AutoFormat feature.
-When you type certain characters three times and then press Enter, the those characters instantly become a horizontal line.
+When you type certain characters three times on their own line and then press Enter, those characters instantly become a horizontal line.

 Place the cursor where you want to insert the horizontal line.

-Do one of the following, and then press Enter:
+Type three of the characters listed here, and then press Enter.